-Redland Road is an east-west street through the Sector Plan from the Upper Rock Master Plan area to the City of Rockville.
+Redland Road is an east-west street extending through the Sector Plan from the Upper Rock Master Plan area to the City of Rockville.
 Sidepaths exist for portions of this roadway, including between Crabbs Branch Way and Needwood Road.
-Bikeway recommendations for this roadway varies from the Metro Neighborhoods to established residential neighborhoods.

 - Beyond the Metro Neighborhoods, remove the 2018 Bicycle Master Plan's recommendation for bikeable shoulders on the south side of Redland Road.
 Maintain the recommendation for a sidepath on the north side of the road, prioritizing a pedestrian buffer.
 In instances where the buffer between the roadway is less than six feet, provide vertical separation and/or other speedcalming measures to protect pedestrians and bicyclists. - Provide a sidewalk connection between Overhill Road and Briardale Road, which is currently missing. - In locations where sidewalks cannot be implemented on both sides of the road, provide adequately marked crossings with pavement markings and compliant pedestrian-crossing signage, where appropriate.